 Setting study details¶

 When creating or editing a study, you can set the value of the following fields.
-Below is more information about each:
+Below is more information about each field.
+This form is used for both internal Lookit studies and both synchronous and asychronous external studies.

 Participant-facing title of your study; must be <255 characters.
 Shoot for a short, catchy title; depending on how you advertise your study, you may want participants to be able to recognize and select it from the studies page.
 If you plan on running similar follow-up studies and want them to be easily distinguishable, avoid titles that encompass your entire research program like “Infant Language Study.”